The First Three Things to Do When Faced with a Chargeback

-Credit card charge disputes, or "chargebacks," are unfortunately a part of doing business.
-Reasons for chargebacks are numerous, from stolen credit cards to dissatisfaction with goods or services, and everything in between.
-Understanding chargebacks, and how your company should respond when faced with one can help make the process easier.
+Unfortunately, credit card charge disputes, or "chargebacks," are a part of doing business.
+The reasons are many: from stolen credit cards to dissatisfaction with purchases.
+Understanding chargebacks and how to respond when faced with one makes the process easier.

 1. Understand the Chargeback

-When a card network sends chargebacks to acquiring banks, they include a chargeback code to explain the reason for the chargeback.
+When a card network sends a chargeback to acquiring banks, they include a code to explain its reason.
 Across the four major card networks, there are currently 151 chargeback reason codes.
-The first thing you need to do when faced with a chargeback is check the chargeback code, and understand the reason behind the chargeback.
+The first thing you need to do when faced with a chargeback is check the chargeback code and understand the reason behind the chargeback.

 Chargebacks generally fall into one of three main categories:

-- Merchant Error - Chargebacks that fall into the category of merchant error occur due to some problem arising from the merchant's end of a transaction.
-These problems include faulty or incorrect products, accidental double-charging of a customer's card, poor customer service or customer dissatisfaction with a product or service.
+A merchant error occurs due to problems arising from the merchant's end of a transaction.
+These include faulty or incorrect products, accidental double-charging of a customer's card, poor customer service, or customer dissatisfaction with a product or service.
 Merchant error makes up roughly 30% of all chargebacks.

-Understanding the reason behind a chargeback is the first thing that you must do when you encounter a credit card dispute.
-Knowing why a customer has filed for the chargeback will allow you to proceed accordingly.
+Understanding the reason behind a chargeback is the first thing to do when encountering a credit card dispute.
+Knowing why a customer filed for the chargeback allows you to proceed accordingly.

 2. Determine Your Response

-After receiving notification of a chargeback and understanding the reason behind its filing, you must prepare your response.
-In some cases, such as merchant error, you may choose not to respond.
-If this is so, you will lose the amount originally charged and whatever goods or services were rendered.
+After receiving a chargeback notification and understanding its reason, prepare your response.
+In some cases, such as a merchant error, you may choose not to respond.
+You will lose the amount charged and rendered goods or services.

-If you'd like to fight the chargeback and potentially win back the amount of the disputed transaction, you must prepare and submit a response to the chargeback.
-To respond effectively, include any relevant documents with your response.
-Documents may include invoices or order forms, signed delivery forms or pick-up receipts with proof of identification, or any other documentation proving that the charge was legitimate.
-On PayStand’s side, we would gather all evidence we collect during the transaction to submit as well.
-In most cases, PayStand wins disputes on chargebacks with the help of our security features, such as enterprise blockchain certification, and continuous cooperation with our merchants throughout the process.
+To fight the chargeback and potentially win back the disputed transaction amount, prepare and submit a response to it.
+An effective response includes any relevant documents with your answer.
+This may consist of invoices, order forms, signed delivery or pick-up receipts with proof of identification, or any other documentation proving the charge was legitimate.

 It is crucial to respond promptly to chargebacks.
-If you don't submit a response within a certain time frame after being notified of a chargeback, the issuing bank will simply process the chargeback and you will lose both the opportunity to dispute the chargeback and any profits from the initial transaction.
+If you don't submit a response within the specific time frame after a chargeback notification, the issuing bank will process it.
+You will lose the dispute opportunity and any profits from the initial transaction.

 3. Dispute the Chargeback

-By using PayStand as your payments processor, you can fight chargebacks with confidence.
-With enterprise security features, including blockchain certification, and a strong customer support team, we’re your best advocate.
-In addition, PayStand supports other payments rails besides credit cards including debit cards, eCheck, and ACH so you can offer your customers multiple ways to pay.
+Besides, PayStand supports other payment rails besides debit cards, and eCheck Processing, to offer your customers.
 With tools such as a Billing Payment Portal, e-mail notifications, and more, you can manage and stay on top of your company's transaction history and solve chargebacks faster.

-If you’re interested in learning more about using PayStand for your company's payment processing, don't hesitate to contact us today.
+If you want to learn more about using PayStand for your company's payment processing, don't hesitate to use our B2B Payments Platform today.